tylerneylon/pumba/markdown/parse7.md

 TODO Turn off whitespace prefixes in `str` mode.

-### Plan for future global grammar

-In writing this out, I realized that the initial global rule set makes the most sense as something small.
-In particular, parsing of rules belongs in a mode, and by default, we won't be in that mode.
-As an example of why this makes sense, the current rule setup may see an isolated rule without an introductory `>` phrase, and still parse that rule.
-That's bad behavior.
-It also feels cleaner if the global rule set is extremely small to begin with.

 Eventually, it would be nice to allow till-newline comments in grammar specs.